President, Excavation Director & Co-founder

 Dr. Spooner's doctorial thesis was entitled “Maritime Taphonomy – A study of historic shipwreck formation process on the north coast of the Dominican Republic from 1563 to 1829”.
 He holds a BSc and is a Member of the Royal Institution of Chartered Surveyors, as well as being appointed to Institute of Field Archaeologists at Member level.
 He is a Fellow Honorary Member of the Société des Explorateurs Français and a Fellow International of The Explorers Club.

 In 2009 he was appointed the Marine Heritage Advisor at the Ministry of Culture for the Government of Ontario in Canada.
 He provided expert technical advice to senior management, other government ministries, Cabinet, and stakeholders on underwater archaeology, cultural heritage, coastal zone management, shoreline development and cultural heritage landscapes and marine development policy initiatives.
 He was the protector of all underwater cultural heritage and shipwrecks, first nation artefacts, for a massive area, 158,000 sq miles of water, 250,000 lakes and over 100,000 km of rivers; and the entire Canadian side of the Great Lakes.
 This equates to an area the size of France and Italy combined.
 This area included the famous 1812 American warships the USS Hamilton and the USS Scourge which were gifted to the people of Canada in an unprecedented way and the modern Edmund Fitzgerald.
 Tragically in 2012 the government decided to abandon the protection of historic shipwrecks and underwater cultural heritage and his position was surpluses and closed, to the detriment of all in Northern America

-Dr. Spooner is the Senior Marine Archaeologist for Save Ontario Shipwrecks (SOS) in Ontario and assists with their NAS training.
+Dr. Spooner was the Senior Marine Archaeologist for Save Ontario Shipwrecks (SOS) in Ontario and assists with their NAS training 2009-2012.